15.7 Safeguarding children who are absent from education

 Reduced timetables

 In very exceptional circumstances there may be a need for a temporary part-time timetable to meet a pupil’s individual needs.
 For example, where a medical condition prevents a pupil from attending full-time education and a part-time timetable is considered as part of a re-integration package.
+A part-time timetable should not be used to manage a pupil’s behaviour.

 There are risks associated with reduced timetables and these risks increase significantly over time, which is why a part-time timetable must not be treated as a long-term solution and should only be in place for a maximum of 6 weeks.